What Is a Work Order? (And What to Include in One)

 Benefits of Using Work Order Software

-• Reducing equipment downtime: Manual maintenance management can cause overlapping of tasks and stress demands on equipment and technician time, which will lead to more downtime for the asset.
-Work order software helps decrease these issues, as it gives maintenance managers the ability to clearly manage scheduling, labor and tools needed to complete a job.
+• Reducing equipment downtime: Using paper work orders can cause overlapping of tasks and stress demands on equipment and technician time, which will lead to more downtime for the asset.
+The best work order software helps decrease these issues, as it gives maintenance managers the ability to clearly manage scheduling, labor and tools needed to complete a job.

 • Increasing productivity and team communication: Work order software allows management to react quickly, as they’ll receive automated alerts regarding service requests, change of task status and any emergency maintenance that may arise.
-The software also allows for more effective communication between all parties involved in a task through in-app messaging on everyone’s mobile device.
+The software also allows for more effective communication between all parties involved in a task through work order app messaging on everyone’s mobile device.

 • Expanding data access and visibility: Work orders can be viewed by all who have access to the software.
 This can include the individual or organization who first brought attention to the problem, the technicians assigned to the task, accountants in control of budgeting and equipment operators waiting for production to resume.